 Tuesday, November 9, 2021, 11:45am-1pm

-CEMS has applied for one (1) general CLE credit for this presentation
+CEMS has received one (1) general CLE credit for this presentation

 Registration: Webinar details and links below

 Reservoirs are essential for maintaining a reliable system of water supply, while providing additional benefits such as hydropower, flood protection, recreation, and habitat.
 Most were constructed by the construction of dams decades ago, which trap sediment instead of allowing it to continue downstream.

 The results of this process include reduced water storage capacity and lessened flood protections, and degradation of the downstream riverbed, dam infrastructure, navigation depths, shoreline recreational facilities, and habitat areas.
 Each has problematic repercussions on established water supply and flood control obligations, and while multiple measures exist for sediment removal, each faces significant cost drivers and numerous environmental regulations applicable both to the sediment removal process and to the placement location(s) or re-use of the material after removal.